Alberto Zaccheroni: United Arab Emirates

 On 16 October 2017, Zaccheroni took over the United Arab Emirates national football team.
 The team in January 2018 finished as the runner-up in the 23rd Gulf Cup.
 In January 2019, Zaccheroni led the national team to the semi-final of the Asian Cup which was hosted by the United Arab Emirates.
 After the 4–0 defeat against Qatar in semi-final, Zaccheroni left his position as UAE head coach as his contract with the UAE was set to expire at the end of the 2019 AFC Asian Cup.

 Italian Non Profit National Team

 Since April 2022 he is the technical commissioner of the "Italian Non Profit National Team", a Third Sector Entity (ETS) that promotes the values of solidarity through the sharing of a sporting experience involving non-profit associations.

 FIFA

-In 2022 he is member of FIFA's Technical Study Group (TSG) during the World Cup in Qatar.
+In 2022, he became a member of FIFA's Technical Study Group (TSG) during the World Cup in Qatar.

+Style of management

+Zaccheroni was known for employing an innovative attacking 3–4–3 (or 3–4–1–2 system, with an attacking midfielder supporting the forwards) formation, which was unconventional for the time.
+His system made use of a back-three and wing-backs in lieu of wide midfielders, who would make attacking runs up the flank, looking to provide crosses to the team's centre-forward, rather than tracking back.
+In his early career, he initially used a 4–4–2 formation with a zonal defence, inspired by Arrigo Sacchi's similar tactical system at Milan, which was widely used in Italy during the 1990s, although he did not emulate Sacchi's use of the offside trap.
+Zaccheroni's direct game-play sought to bring the forwards into play as quickly as possible, through long balls from the back.
+He made use of an attacking trident with inverted wingers who were known for their quick combination play, or ability to provide depth to the team with their runs off the ball, and cut inside either to score goals or create chances.
+Unlike Ajax's diamond midfield under Louis van Gaal in the 1990s, Zaccheroni used a flat midfield line in his trademark 3–4–3 formation.
+Off the ball, his team made use of pressing.

 Managerial statistics

-Personal Life
+Personal life

-On February 2023, it was reported that Zahccheroni was being treated in a hospital after falling and hitting head at his home.
+In February 2023, it was reported that Zaccheroni was being treated for a head injury.